Calorie Intake Calculator

 This means that the amount of calories you need will depend not only on your basal metabolic rate, but also on your activity level.

-When determining your individual calorie needs, your number will also depend on your specific goals and your current weight.
+When determining your individual calorie needs, the amount you need will also depend on your specific goals and your current weight.

 For instance, if you have an active job or perform high amounts of exercise, your calorie needs will be higher than someone who leads a sedentary lifestyle.